oscar-system/oscar-website/README.md

 ## How to test the website locally

-For larger changes, it is useful to build a local version of the GAP website first.
+For larger changes, it is useful to build a local version of the OSCAR website first.
 This requires use of [Jekyll](https://jekyllrb.com).
 We recommend using Ruby's `bundler`.
 This can be installed on Debian or Ubuntu via `apt-get install bundler`.
 Then as a one-time setup, run